thejud/text-processing-cookbook/source/batch-and-parallel-execution.md

 ```
 # gzip csv files, with four parallel processes.
-# print lines as we execut them, and send one file
+# print lines as we execute them, and send one file
 # at a time to each invocation

 ls -t -1 *.csv | xargs -P 4 -t -n 1 gzip